folkertdev/reversible-debugger/bachelor-thesis/thesis.md

 The rest of the document is structured as follows: Section \ref{the-main-idea} introduces the three key foundations from the PPDP'17 paper and how they can be encoded into Haskell data types.
-Section \ref{combining} shows how the data types can be used to implement forward and backward reduction and provides the other mechanics needed to evaluate the program.
+Section \ref{combining} shows how the data types can be used to implement forward and backward operational semantics and provide the other mechanics needed to evaluate the program.
-Section \ref{free-monad-dsl} provides a more convenient syntax for writing (reversible) programs.
+Section \ref{free-monad-dsl} provides a more convenient syntax for writing (reversible) message-passing programs.
 Appendices \ref{performing-io} through \ref{scheduling-code} give background and extra examples for the Haskell concepts and terminology used in the paper.

 # The Main Idea

 The PPDP'17 paper builds a programing model that features three basic concepts: a process calculus, multiparty session types and a reversible semantics.
-The result of combining these ideas is a program that is verified at runtime and can deal with failure in a flexible way.
+The result of combining these ideas allows runtime verification of programs, with the possibility of dealing with failure in a flexible way.

 The process calculus is a low-level programming language that allows concurrent communication.
-The PPDP'17 multiparty session types dynamically validate the communication a process performs against a protocol.
+The multiparty session types defined in the PPDP'17 paper dynamically validate the communication a process performs against a protocol.
-Finally, a reversible semantics for the process calculus and multiparty session types makes it possible to reverse the evaluation of a program.
+Finally, a reversible semantics for the process calculus in combination with local types derived from multiparty session types make it possible to reverse the evaluation of a program.
 Reversing gives the ability to recover from errors or to safely fail.

 In this section we show how these three concepts are formally defined in the PPDP'17 paper and how they are implemented in our Haskell implementation.